cisasam/SafeTemperatureReproducibilityHSCC2025/README.md

 - Data used in the paper:
   - Clean data:
-    - `params1-state.csv` contains the data from the first experiment after cleanup (i.e. no initialization phase).
+    - `params1-state.csv`: the data from the first experiment after cleanup (i.e. no initialization phase).
-    - `params2-state.csv` contains the data from the second experiment after cleanup.
+    - `params2-state.csv`: the data from the second experiment after cleanup.
-    - `cbair-error-state.csv` contains the data from the third experiment after cleanup.
+    - `cbair-error-state.csv`: the data from the third experiment after cleanup.
-    - `gbox-error-state.csv` contains the data from the fourth experiment after cleanup.
+    - `gbox-error-state.csv`: the data from the fourth experiment after cleanup.
-    - `build_paper_image.py` is a script that plots the data to obtain the image shown in the paper.
+    - `build_paper_image.py`: a script that plots the data to obtain the image shown in the paper.
   - Original data
-    - `params1-state-original.csv`, `params2-state-original.csv`, `cbair-error-state-original.csv`, `gbox-error-state-original.csv` contain the data from before cleanup.
+    - `params1-state-original.csv`, `params2-state-original.csv`, `cbair-error-state-original.csv`, `gbox-error-state-original.csv`: the data from before cleanup.
 - Unused data:
   - Controller data
-    - `params1-cont.csv`, `params2-cont.csv`, `cbair-error-cont.csv`, `gbox-error-cont.csv` contain the controller data after cleanup, including decision bounds and estimated `T_h`.
+    - `params1-cont.csv`, `params2-cont.csv`, `cbair-error-cont.csv`, `gbox-error-cont.csv`: the controller data after cleanup, including decision bounds and estimated `T_h`.
+As discussed in the paper, the temperature of the heater is allowed to go over/under the bounds as they are only controller decision bounds.
-    - `params1-cont-original.csv`, `params2-cont-original.csv`, `cbair-error-cont-original.csv`, `gbox-error-cont-original.csv` contain the controller data before cleanup.
+    - `params1-cont-original.csv`, `params2-cont-original.csv`, `cbair-error-cont-original.csv`, `gbox-error-cont-original.csv`: the controller data before cleanup.
   - Extra experiment
-    - `35-40-state-original.csv`, `35-40-state.csv`, `35-40-cont-original.csv`, `35-40-cont.csv` contain data from an experiment with bigger safety bounds unused in the paper.
+    - `35-40-state-original.csv`, `35-40-state.csv`, `35-40-cont-original.csv`, `35-40-cont.csv`: data from an experiment with bigger safety bounds unused in the paper.

 Additionally three visualization scripts are given:
 - Visualization scripts:
-  - `visualization_cont.py` plots relevant information from controller data.
+  - `visualization_cont.py`: plots relevant information from controller data.
 Specifically, the script plots the estimated heater temperature and the decision bounds for the controller.
-  - `visualization_state.py` plots relevant information from state data.
+  - `visualization_state.py`: plots relevant information from state data.
 Specifically, the script plots the average temperature of the two sensors and the safety bounds to show safety in the experimental runs.
 Keep in mind that when used with original data it will show the inizialization phase (i.e. the time it gets the system to heat up to the safety bounds from room temperature).
-  -  `visualization_state_additional.py` plots relevant information from state data from the additional experiment.
+  -  `visualization_state_additional.py`: plots relevant information from state data from the additional experiment.
 It shows the same information as the previous script but with the adjusted bounds.

 ## System Specs
-The proof and the incubator controller were run on a MacBook Pro 2021 with 16GB of RAM and an Apple M1 Pro microprocessor, on which the proofs can be checked in a roughly 5 minutes.
+The proof and the incubator controller were run on a MacBook Pro 2021 with 16GB of RAM and an Apple M1 Pro microprocessor.
 The incubator specs are describe in this arxiv [publication](https://arxiv.org/abs/2102.10390).